 - WALGA’s RoadWise receives funding from the Road Trauma Trust Account (RTTA), operated by the Road Safety Commission and approved by the Minister, and through the State Road Funds to Local Government Agreement.

-- Collectively, Local Governments manage 88% of the WA road network, where almost 60 per cent of serious crashes occur.
+- Local Governments manage 87.2% of the road network, where 54% of all serious injury crashes occur

 - Almost every journey begins and ends on local roads, with just under half (43%) of all travel occurring on local roads.